TeoMendoza/TerminalFighter/DesignRetrospective.md

 #### Ninja
 - Concept: A fast, agile character built around mobility and outplay potential.
 - Abilities:
-  - **Passive: Double Jump** - improves mobility and outplay potential.
+  - **Passive - Double Jump:** Improves mobility and outplay potential.
-  - **Active 1: Dash** - can be used aggressively to close distance or defensively to escape.
+  - **Active 1 - Dash:** Can be used aggressively to close distance or defensively to escape.
-  - **Active 2: Block** - a versatile tool that turns defense into offense, enabling counterplay.
+  - **Active 2 - Block:** A versatile tool that turns defense into offense, enabling counterplay.
 - Strengths: Can bait opponents into bad positions, then capitalize with quick movement and reactive abilities.
 Offers high skill expression for advanced players.
 - Weaknesses: Low damage output makes it difficult to finish opponents.
 Requires consistent, well-timed ability use to stay competitive, which can feel unrewarding for casual players.